Dutch Reformed Church in South Africa (NGK): Abortion

-Prior to 1994, the church's view on abortion was broadly aligned with South African legislation, namely that forced abortion was only acceptable if there was immediate danger to the mother's life, or if the conception was due to rape that had been reported to the police.
+Prior to 1994, the church's view on abortion was broadly aligned with South African legislation, namely that induced abortion was only acceptable if there was immediate danger to the mother's life, or if the conception was due to rape that had been reported to the police.

 The 1982 General Synod declared that abortion is indefensible on both Biblical and scientific grounds, and that abortion is always "the termination of a life".
 The church believes that life begins at conception, and that using contraceptives that cause a fertilised ovum to be expelled is therefore also sinful.

 At the 1986 General Synod, a proposal was considered to draw up a list of exceptional cases in which abortion might be allowable.
 After consultation with experts, including medical experts, the synod decided to base their stance on abortion solely on the Bible and not on medical evidence or on a list of exceptions.

 By 1994, with the election of a new government and the adoption of a new constitution in South Africa, it became apparent that abortion on demand may be legalised, and the church was forced to re-examine and restate its stance.
 Abortion on demand became legal in South Africa in 1997.

 The church's current decision on abortion was taken at the 1994 General Synod.
 The church regards all types of abortion as sinful, including involuntary abortion.
 However, in cases where abortion is "unavoidable", it is sufficient that the mother protest against the abortion, confess her guilt, and feel genuine remorse.
 Assisting in an abortion is also sinful.

 An official publication from 1999, "Geloofsverklaring", which deals with various current issues, stated however that while abortion on demand is morally indefensible, abortion should not be denied in cases where it is the "lesser of two evils".